 1. Vision

 The advancement of e-government should be carried out with a view to transform governments to be more efficient, effective, transparent, accountable, open, and citizen centric.
-We should collectively strive in promoting e-government for more effective public service without undermining privacy and security to support sustainable development.
+We should collectively strive to promote e-government for more effective public service without undermining privacy and security to support sustainable development.
 We encourage co-production of e-government services, transfer of knowledge and sharing of best practices to promote innovation and effective development.

 2. Pillars